3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 ## To use adaptive meshing all files MUST have been sliced with `Exclude Objects` active.
 ## IF NOT YOU WILL RECEIVE THE FOLLOWING ERRORS!!

-IF you use ORCA SLICER:
+If you use ORCA SLICER:

 `Error evaluating 'gcode_macro PRINT_START:gcode': gcode.CommandError: This error is caused by the sliced file not having EXCLUDE_OBJECT enabled!
 Please disable Adaptive_Meshing in the user_settings.cfg or re-slice the file with it enabled and restart the print!`